How To Spice Up Your Chocolate Fondue Recipe

 In addition to the cardamom, I’ve suggested kumquats as a possible dipper for this fondue.
 Now I’ll just tell you straight out that lots of people don’t like these little guys.
 They kind of taste like orange peel.
 But if you quarter them, pop out the seeds and make sure they’re loaded with chocolate before you taste them, you get that amazing chocolate-covered-orange-peel kind of effect.
 But juicier.

-What if you guys try the kumquats and decide you don’t like them.
-It was still an adventure.
-You’ve tried something new together and have something to talk about now and again every time kumquats come up in conversation.
+But if you guys try the kumquats and decide you don’t like them, it was still an adventure.
+You’ve tried something new together and have something to talk about now and every time kumquats come up in conversation.

 And we all know how useful a good kumquat anecdote is!

 You should also head over and check out the amazing fondues that my partner in Fondue Week crime, Katie’s Cucina, has been cooking up this week.
-It’s pretty amazing stuff!
+It’s pretty tasty stuff!

 - 9.7 ounces of bittersweet chocolate, such as Scharffen Berger Bittersweet Fine Artisan Dark Chocolate with 70% Cacao